NQNStudios/rito/README.md

 # rito
-Very simple ways to send notifications
+Simple command-line script-friendly ways to send notifications

 TODO write about the module conventions